 Through its former emir, Sheik Hamad bin Khalifa Al-Thani, Qatar has become renowned for liberal policies that include women’s suffrage, redrafting the constitution, and even allowing the launch of leading English and Arabic news source, Al Jazeera.
 Expats will, nonetheless, probably have to make some initial adjustments to overcome culture shock in Qatar.

-That said, expats may not find adjusting to Qatar as difficult as they might other Middle Eastern countries given that nearly 90 percent of the population is made up of foreigners.
+Given that nearly 90 percent of the population is made up of foreigners, however, expats may not find adjusting to Qatar as difficult as they might other Middle Eastern countries.
 As the oddly outnumbered minority, Qataris have had to become generally open-minded and tolerant.

 Still, the sand-shrouded peninsula is a step behind what many Qataris consider the debauchery of Dubai and Abu Dhabi.
 Although women have freedom of movement and expats can purchase alcohol in certain places, the country is far from what Westerners might consider liberal.

 As is the case with other Arab nations, local culture is linked to the tenets of Islam.
 Although non-Muslim foreigners aren’t expected to adhere to Islamic law, they are expected to be aware of it and respect its principles.